paokkerkir/Magnify/README.md

 # Magnify v3.0.4

 Magnify is a legacy World of Warcraft 1.12 add-on that increases the available zoom levels on the world map.
-This fork includes updates for better compatibility with Shagutweaks and LevelRange.
 Includes coordinates on World map frame.

 - Repository: paokkerkir/Magnify
 - Language: Lua